Edwin Stanton: In Buchanan's cabinet

-In late 1860 President Buchanan was formulating his yearly State of the Union address to Congress, and asked Attorney General Black to offer insight into the legality and constitutionality of secession.
+In late 1860, President Buchanan was formulating his yearly State of the Union address to Congress, and asked Attorney General Black to offer insight into the legality and constitutionality of secession.
 Black then asked Stanton for advice.
 Stanton approved a strongly worded draft of Black's response to Buchanan, which denounced secession from the Union as illegal.
 Buchanan gave his address to Congress on December 3.
-Meanwhile, Buchanan's cabinet were growing more discontent with his handling of secession, and several members deemed him too weak on the issue.
-On December 5 his Secretary of the Treasury, Howell Cobb resigned.
-On December 9 Secretary of State Lewis Cass, disgruntled over Buchanan's failure to defend the government's interests in the South, tendered his resignation.
+Meanwhile, Buchanan's cabinet was growing more discontent with his handling of secession, and several members deemed him too weak on the issue.
+On December 5th, his secretary of the treasury, Howell Cobb, resigned.
+On December 9th, Secretary of State Lewis Cass, disgruntled over Buchanan's failure to defend the government's interests in the South, tendered his resignation.
 Black was nominated to replace Cass on December 12.
-About a week later, Stanton, at the time in Cincinnati, was told to come to Washington at once, for he had been confirmed by the Senate as Buchanan's new Attorney General.
-He was sworn in on December 20.
+About a week later, Stanton, at the time in Cincinnati, was told to come to Washington at once, for the Senate had confirmed him as Buchanan's new Attorney General.
+He was sworn in on December 20th.

 Stanton met a cabinet in disarray over the issue of secession.
-Buchanan did not want to agitate the South any further, and sympathized with the South's cause.
-On December 9, Buchanan had agreed with South Carolinian congressmen that the military installations in the state would not be reinforced unless force against them was perpetrated.
+Buchanan did not want to agitate the South any further and sympathized with the South's cause.
+On December 9th, Buchanan had agreed with South Carolinian congressmen that the military installations in the state would not be reinforced unless force against them was perpetrated.
 However, on the day that Stanton assumed his position, Maj.
 Robert Anderson moved his unit to Fort Sumter, South Carolina, which the Southerners viewed as Buchanan reneging on his promise.
 South Carolina issued an ordinance of secession soon after, declaring itself independent of the United States.
 The South Carolinians demanded that federal forces leave Charleston Harbor altogether; they threatened carnage if they did not get compliance.
 The following day, Buchanan gave his cabinet a draft of his response to the South Carolinians.
-Secretaries Thompson and Philip Francis Thomas, of the Treasury Department, thought the President's response too pugnacious; Stanton, Black and Postmaster General Joseph Holt thought it too placatory.
+Secretaries Thompson and Philip Francis Thomas, of the Treasury Department, thought the president's response too pugnacious; Stanton, Black and Postmaster General Joseph Holt thought it too placatory.
 Isaac Toucey, Secretary of the Navy, was alone in his support of the response.